-The person may need to spend time in the hospital until treatment normalizes their fluid, chemical balances, heart function, and skin condition.
+A person with pustular psoriasis may need to spend time in the hospital until treatment normalizes their fluid levels, chemical balances, heart function, and skin condition.

-It usually appears between the ages of 30 and 50 years.
+It usually appears between the ages of 30–50 years.

 - pain and swelling over the tendons